Graciano1997/technology_blog_app/README.md

 # 📖 Technology Blog App <a name="technology-blog-app"></a>

 <b>This is Technology-Blog-App.</b>
-A Ruby on Rails application, but in this milestone we focused on Controllers,routes and setup the basic views !
+A Ruby on Rails application, but in this milestone we focused on Controllers Request specs

 ## 🛠 Built With <a name="built-with"></a>
 <div >